by Nebula Haze

 However, their Flora trio is a winner.
 A tried and true favorite of mine, the GH Flora trio works very well for growing cannabis.
 Although it can be used in soil as well, it does best in coco coir and especially full hydroponic applications.
-I’ve used this nutrient system for over half a decade and I’ve been thrilled with it.
+I’ve used this nutrient system for almost a decade and I’ve been thrilled with it.
 Recently I started testing new nutrient systems so I can report back to our readers like you, but based on my years of success I know you’ll be happy with the Flora trio.
 Best for…

 - Coco Coir